aniela2906/G/README.md

 ### INPUT:
     - images folder path
     - masks foler path
-    - path for the output file .csv with results of all 3 featues and the probability of a lesion to be melanoma
+    - path for the output file .csv with results of all 3 featues and the probability of a lesion to be a melanoma
 ### OUTPUT:
-    - .csv with results of all 3 featues and the probability of a lesion to be melanoma
+    - .csv with results of all 3 features and the probability of a lesion to be a melanoma

 #### Output understanding:

 ##### image_path

 ##### color_score

-              ( 1 - relatively dull or monochromatic,
+                1 - relatively dull or monochromatic,
-                2 - some color variation, but it may lack intensity or diversity,
+                2 - some color variation, but it may lack intensity or diversity
-                3 - significant color variation with vibrant and diverse hues,
+                3 - significant color variation with vibrant and diverse hues
-                4 - intense and varied colors, resembling a rainbow )
+                4 - intense and varied colors, resembling a rainbow

 ##### symmetry_score

-               ( 1 - none symmetry
+                 1 - none symmetry
                  2 - low symmetry
                  3 - moderate symmetry
-                 4 - perfect symmetry )
+                 4 - perfect symmetry
 ##### blue_white_score

-                 ( 0 - blue-white veil not detected,
+                 0 - blue-white veil not detected,
-                   1 - blue-white veil detected)
+                 1 - blue-white veil detected

 ##### probability_0

                 [0;1] confidance that the lesion belongs to class 0 (non melanoma)

 ##### probability_1

                 [0;1] confidance that the lesion belongs to class 1 (melanoma)

 Example, if probability_0 is 0.7 and probability_1 is 0.3 for a particular image-mask pair, it means that the classifier is 70% confident that the pair belongs to class 0 and 30% confident that it belongs to class 1.